-- (11) Where a visitor under subclause (1)(c) is visiting in situations other than other than providing end of life support to a patient, the operator of a hospital in Victoria must not permit: - (a) more than two visitors of a patient to enter or remain on the premises at any one time in relation to that patient; and - (b) more than five visitors of a patient to enter or remain on the premises per day in relation to that patient. - (12) Where a visitor under subclause (1)(c) is visiting for purposes other than providing end of life support to a patient, and is a carer, parent or guardian of a child or dependant, and they cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent unattended so that they can attend the hospital without the child or dependent, then the child or dependent may accompany that person when attending the hospital, and the cap in subclause (11)(a) will not include that child or dependent. - (13) Where a child or dependent visitor under subclause (1)(c) is visiting for purposes other than providing end of life support to a patient, and the patient is the carer, parent or guardian of that child or dependent visitor, and the patient cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent visitor unattended so that they can be present at the hospital without their child or dependent visitor, then their child visitor or dependent visitor may be present at the hospital, and the cap in subclause (11)(a) will not include that child or dependent visitor.
+- (11) Where a visitor under subclause (1)(c) is visiting for any purpose other than for the purpose of providing end of life support to a patient, the operator of a hospital in Victoria must not permit: - (a) more than two visitors of a patient to enter or remain on the premises at any one time in relation to that patient; and - (b) more than five visitors of a patient to enter or remain on the premises per day in relation to that patient. - (12) Where a visitor under subclause (1)(c) is visiting for a purpose specified in subclause (11), and is a carer, parent or guardian of a child or dependant, and they cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent unattended so that they can attend the hospital without the child or dependent, then the child or dependent may accompany that person when attending the hospital, and the cap in subclauses (11)(a) and (11)(b) will not include that child or dependent. - (13) Where a child or dependent visitor under subclause (1)(c) is visiting for a purpose specified in subclause (11), and the patient is the carer, parent or guardian of that child or dependant visitor, and the patient cannot access alternative care arrangements (whether on a paid or voluntary basis) or leave their child or dependent visitor unattended so that they can be present at the hospital without their child or dependent visitor, then their child visitor or dependent visitor may be present at the hospital, and the cap in subclauses (11)(a) and (11)(b) will not include that child or dependent visitor.